-For all businesses whose years begin after 12/15/15 (essentially, staring with the financial statements of 2016 calendar year ends), debt issuance costs are to be presented as a contra-liability account rather than as an asset.
+For all businesses whose years begin after 12/15/15 (essentially, starting with the financial statements of 2016 calendar year ends), debt issuance costs are to be presented as a contra-liability account rather than as an asset.

 Additionally, amortization of these costs should now be recorded as interest expense.
-Therefore, going forward the phrase “amortization expense” is only to be used for amortization of intangible assets such as goodwill, licenses, and trademarks.
+Going forward the phrase “amortization expense” is only to be used for amortization of intangible assets such as goodwill, licenses, and trademarks.
 The debt issuance costs should be amortized over the length of the underlying loan.
 The calculation of the costs expensed to interest should follow the “effective rate of interest” method.
 In practice, amortization of loan costs using the straight-line method is acceptable if the results are not materially different from the “effective rate” method.

 This accounting change must also be presented retroactively for prior periods in comparative financial statements.
-A paragraph such as the following should accompany the footnote that discloses long-term debt arrangements: